DarkEnergyProcessor/ls2x/README.md

 Requirements
 ------------

-* VS 2013
+* VS 2013 or later.

 * FFmpeg 3.2 or later.
-FFmpeg 4.0 is supported.
+FFmpeg 4 and 5 is supported.
 FFmpeg fork, Libav is NOT supported!

 External Libraries
 ------------------